Donald Trump is reinstated to Facebook after 2-year ban - Local News 8

 “FACEBOOK, which has lost Billions of Dollars in value since “deplatforming” your favorite President, me, has just announced that they are reinstating my account.
 Such a thing should never again happen to a sitting President, or anybody else who is not deserving of retribution!” he wrote.

-Other social media companies, including Snapchat, where he remains suspended, also kicked him off their platforms following the insurrection.
-He was recently reinstated on Twitter after Elon Musk took over the company.
+He was suspended on Jan.
+7, a day after the deadly 2021 insurrection.
+Other social media companies also kicked him off their platforms, though he was recently reinstated on Twitter after Elon Musk took over the company.
 He has not tweeted yet.

 “I am not surprised but it is a disaster,” Beirich said of Meta’s decision.
 “Facebook created loopholes for Trump that he went right through.
 He incited an insurrection on Facebook.
 And now he’s back.”